AndyMLearmouth92/Trailblazers/README.md

 Trailblazers is a social media platform that allows climbers, hikers and walkers to share images and content from their adventures such as location, trail names and a caption.
 Our aim is to bring together adventurers and share knowledge and experience of great routes and locations.
 The site is responsive so works on desktop, tablet and mobile.

+You can view the site <a href="https://trailblazers.cyclic.app/">here</a>.
+You will need to make an account to have a look around.

 # Install

 ```bash